My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-This roasted shrimp and green beans recipe is an easy and healthy one-pan meal that combines a simple, flavorful seasoning with shrimp and fresh green beans.
-The perfect quick dinner idea that is delicious, nutritious and super family-friendly!
+This roasted shrimp and green beans recipe is an easy and healthy one-pan meal that combines shrimp and fresh green beans with a simple, flavorful seasoning.
+It’s the perfect quick dinner idea that is delicious, nutritious, and super family-friendly!

 roasted shrimp and green beans in a white cooking dish